Christy Jusung

-Christy Jusung (born 12 December 1982) is an Indonesian film and television actress.
+Christy Jusung (born 12 December 1982) is an Indonesian film and television Actor.
 She became widely known after playing the character Sabrina in the Ramadan television series Lorong Waktu in the early 2000s.

-She started his career by playing a cameo role in the Warkop Millenium series in 1999.
-In addition, he also played a role in several other productions including O-Jekri, Tarzan Betawi, Perjaka and Sial-Sial Mujur.
+She started her career by playing a cameo role in the Warkop Millenium series in 1999.
+In addition, she has also played roles in several other productions, including O-Jekri, Tarzan Betawi, Perjaka, and Sial-Sial Mujur.

 Personal life

 Christy Jusung is the daughter of George Jusung and Juniarty Zulanifah and is the second child of this couple.
+Her father is a Christian, while her mother is a Muslim.
+Jusung chose to follow her mother's beliefs.
 She married actor Hengky Kurniawan in 2008 and divorced in 2012.
 She later married Jay Alatas in 2013 but divorced in 2014.